(k) Provisions, contingent liabilities and commitments

 (iii) Estimating the incremental borrowing rate

-The Company cannot readily determine the interest rate implicit in the lease, therefore, it uses its incremental borrowing rate (IBR) to measure lease liabilities.
+The Company cannot readily determine the interest rate implicit in the lease, therefore, it uses its incremental borrowing rate (ibr) to measure lease liabilities.
 The IBR is the rate of interest that the Company would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use asset in a similar economic environment.
-The IBR therefore reflects what the Company 'would have to pay', which requires estimation when no observable rates are available (such as for subsidiaries that do not enter into financing transactions) or when they need to be adjusted to reflect the terms and conditions of the lease (for example, when leases are not in the subsidiary's functional currency).
+The IBR therefore reflects what the Company ‘would have to pay', which requires estimation when no observable rates are available (such as for subsidiaries that do not enter into financing transactions) or when they need to be adjusted to reflect the terms and conditions of the lease (for example, when leases are not in the subsidiary's functional currency).
 The Company estimates the IBR using observable inputs (such as market interest rates) when available and is required to make certain entity-specific estimates (such as the subsidiary's stand-alone credit rating).

 (iv) Allowance for credit losses on receivables and unbilled revenue

 The Company has determined the allowance for credit losses based on the ageing status and historical loss experience adjusted to reflect current and estimated future economic conditions.
 The Company considered current and anticipated future economic conditions relating to industries the Company deals with and the countries where it operates.
 In calculating expected credit loss, the Company has also considered historical pattern of credit loss, the likelihood of increased credit risk.
+Further details about allowance for credit losses are given in note 7.

 The Company is exposed to market risk, credit risk and liquidity risk.
 The Company's management oversees the management of these risks.
 The Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.
 The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below.